Customer Relations: 13 Ways To Build Better Connections

 2. Introduce yourself to the customer

-In an increasingly automated world, customers appreciate being to talk to a real person in sales and customer service situations.
+In an increasingly digital world, customers appreciate the chance to talk directly to a company representative.
 Give customers a direct contact number for a front-facing staff member, and sign all communications with the name of a real employee.
 Taking the time to introduce yourself to the consumer on a personal basis is a great way to form genuine connections.

 3. Survey customers to measure satisfaction